About Ulydig Retshjælp

 After an action:

-When a person’s fined, we’ll generally advise them to take it up in court.
+When a person is fined, we’ll generally advise them to take it up in court.
 Here's a guide as to how that’s done.

-We help the prosecuted but also advise upon complaints; for example, when a person has been treated unfairly by the police and often assist in cases involving the deprivation of liberty.
+In addition to helping with charges, we are also happy to provide guidance for complaints; for example, when a person has been treated unfairly by the police.
+We also take cases involving the deprivation of liberty to court.

 What do we need from you?

-If we weren’t present under the action, we’ll need contact information on all the accused and and in-depth description of the action.
-If you want to make sure that we’ll have the resources to help you, we recommend that you contact us in good time!
+If we weren’t present under the action, we’ll need a contact person.
+This person has ideally contacted us before the action.
+If not they have to make sure the activists fill out the power of attorneys.
+If you want to make sure that we have the resources to help you, we recommend that you contact us in good time!